AP Top 25 Takeaways: Ohio State twists CFP race; ND is in

 One of the four playoff teams is pretty much set.
 Quarterback Ian Book and No. 3 Notre Dame completed a 12-0 season by gritting out a victory at Southern California.
 There has been some 2012 flavor to this Notre Dame season, with a few close calls against so-so teams.
 The USC game was not inspiring.

-And of course any mention of the 2012 Fighting Irish bring back memories of the noncompetitive BCS championship game against Alabama.
+And of course, any mention of the 2012 Fighting Irish brings back memories of the noncompetitive BCS championship game against Alabama.
 Could we be heading for a redux?
-Well, first off it is way more likely Notre Dame plays Clemson than Alabama.
+Well, first off, it is way more likely Notre Dame plays Clemson than Alabama.

 Clemson has looked Alabama-ish at times, though not Saturday night when the Tigers gave up 510 yards passing in a lopsided victory against South Carolina.